 Trees also filter out and reduce water pollution, as well as reduce flooding by channeling rainwater into the ground through the root systems and then reabsorbing a portion of the water only to seed the sky with moisture.
 These benefits positively impact the entire downstream community.

-Planting trees provides many additional benefits - even when planted in a highway interchange.
-These include moderating temperatures, filtering stormwater, reduced flooding, and providing beautification.
+Planting trees provides many additional benefits when planted in a highway interchange.
+These include moderating temperatures, reducing noise pollution, and providing beautification.

 Profit: Economic Impacts

 The space in interstate interchanges is largely not utilized, and maintaining these areas represents a cost to taxpayers.
 The Tennessee Department of Transportation (TDOT) spends $5.2 million annually on maintaining these sites, including mowing.
 This is costly and mowing is a source of carbon and other pollution.
 Planting trees in interchanges may reduce or eliminate the need for mowing saving money.

 The value and costs savings from planting trees was measured in a major city in the southeast.
 It was determined that the forest in and around the city eliminated approximately 19 million pounds of air pollution at a value of $46 million.
 And stormwater retention capacity of the forest was valued at $2.36 billion.

 Trees may also provide economic benefits and cost savings for businesses and the community.
 Some of this is a result of the beautification trees provide.
 For example, shoppers are willing to pay as much as 10% more for products and services if trees line the street where the business exists.
 Employees who work in forested areas show higher productivity and less stress as they soak in the green during lunch and breaks.
 Communities that have more trees and community forests have lower crime rates.